zumten/dotnet-mindex/README.md

 This library tries to mimmick the way you can search inside a table in SQL through multiple criterias, while providing the full performance of in-memory objects.

 ## How it works?

+The inner workings of Mindex is similar to SQL.
+Each index is simply a list of items sorted with multiple criterias.
+The search is then done using BinarySearch for each criteria.
+When you don't specify which index to use, Mindex will score each index and choose the best one.

+## Build your first table

 There are 4 simple steps to build your own table with indexes